-Our mm-wave Faraday rotation isolators are the best choice to suppress standing waves in your systems.
-They have the lowest insertion loss in the industry and are the perfect choice for sensitive millimeter-wave instrumentation.
-Our isolators employ unique diamond heatsinks for cooler operating temperatures and improved power handling.
+Our millimeter wave Faraday rotation isolators are the best choice to suppress standing waves in your systems.
+They have the lowest insertion loss in the industry and are the perfect choice for sensitive millimeter wave instrumentation.
+Our isolators employ unique diamond heat spreaders for cooler operating temperatures and improved power handling.
 They are 100% made in the USA and can be sole-sourced in US government acquisitions.

 Diamond Heatsink Technology